 This study is aimed at companies within the insurance industry and the African American professional seeking to understand issues of inclusion and exclusion, address potential lost opportunities from not cultivating African-American and other diverse talent, and improve or solidify career prospects at all stages and all levels.

-Download the full report to learn more about the past, current, and future journey of African Americans in the insurance industry.
+Download the full report below to learn more about the past, current, and future journey of African Americans in the insurance industry.